Mutual Life Insurance Co. of New York v. Hillmon: Sallie Hillmon

-Sallie Hillmon, John Hillmon's wife (their marriage license can be found here), was a waitress from Lawrence, Kansas.
+Sallie Hillmon, John Hillmon's wife, was a waitress from Lawrence, Kansas.
 Sallie Hillmon claimed that, in 1879, her husband John had been killed by a firearm accident at a desolate Kansas campsite called Crooked Creek.
 It became clear to Sallie that the insurance companies were not going to pay, so she filed suit in 1880.
 Her case went to trial in 1882; it would eventually be tried six times.
 The Hillmon litigation lasted for almost 25 years, and would be argued in front of the Supreme Court twice.
 The first two trials, in 1882 and 1885, both produced hung juries.
 The third trial produced a verdict for Sallie Hillmon, possibly because of the trial judge's exclusion of the insurance companies’ most important piece of evidence: the “Dearest Alvina” letter.

 Even with the Dearest Alvina letter in evidence, the fourth trial of 1895 and the fifth trial of 1896 ended in hung juries.
 In the sixth trial matters became even more interesting with the testimony of a Leavenworth cigar factory owner, Arthur Simmons.
 Simmons testified that he had employed an F. Walters at his cigar making shop two months after Frederick Adolph Walters’ alleged death at Crooked Creek.
 He produced employment records and identified a picture of Frederick A. Walters as the Walters who was formerly in his employ.
 This evidence was persuasive to the jury and they returned a unanimous verdict for Sallie Hillmon.
 The insurance companies managed in 1903 to persuade the Supreme Court again to overturn Sallie Hillmon's victory, on less memorable evidentiary grounds.
 But eventually all of the insurance companies settled with Sallie, for the full face amount of the policies plus accumulated interest.